 Environmental Educator Award

 Artist, naturalist, and educator John Muir Laws, known by his students and friends as “Jack”, has inspired tens of thousands of people throughout the Bay Area and around the country to connect more deeply with local nature through the art and science of nature journaling.
-Bay Nature readers know him through his “Naturalist’s Notebook,” a beloved regular feature in Bay Nature since the magazine’s founding in 2001.
+Bay Nature readers know him through his “Naturalist’s Notebook,” a beloved regular feature in Bay Nature.

 Jack’s free monthly nature journaling workshops and YouTube drawing videos have attracted a legion of dedicated nature observers.
 Their popularity has inspired the first annual Nature Journaling Conference, held earlier this month in Pacific Grove.
 Along with well-known wildlife artists like Obi Kaufmann and Emily Underwood, the speaker line-up included one of Jack’s devoted students, the writer Amy Tan.